Jash-2000/SUPERSCALER_RISC-V_CORE/README.md

 Passkey -- The encrypted combination stored in the memory -- [ 1 F D 9 6 1 A B ]

 Admin Key is pre-stored in the Memory address 0
-System Memory Config is already stored in Register 0.
+System Memory Config('d25) is already stored in Register 0.

 **Instruction Set**: